ironcrypto/virtek/README.md

 # Package OrderFlow
-OrderFlow is the central class of Virtek's operation, it is the place where the order flow is transferred.
+OrderFlow is the central class of VirTek's operation, it is the place where the order flow is transferred.
 The trader can only use three methods, the tool then organizes the correct routing of the order.
 It is the only place where he will be able to communicate with the financial market.

 Methods to be used by the trader are : ```SendOrder```, ```CancelOrder```, ```ModifyOrder```.